gfauredev/nixos-config/README.md

 > These are packages I don’t want in my config but will eventually \
 > install with `nix-env -iA nixos.$PACKAGE` or `nix-env -iA nixpkgs.$PACKAGE`

+- `chntpw` Edit an installed Windows registry
+- `sbctl` Secure Boot Control

 ## Non-redistributable packages

 > These are packages that require downloading assets from various places \
-> and add them to the Nix store with
-`$ nix-store --add-fixed sha256 /path/to/file` \
+> and add them to the Nix store with `$ nix-store --add-fixed sha256 /path/to/file` \
 > before being installed with `nix-env -iA nixos.$PACKAGE` or `nix-env -iA nixpkgs.$PACKAGE`

 - `ciscoPacketTracer8` # Advanced network simulation